 BSEd in Secondary Education

 The School of Education offers an innovative program combining a secondary education major with a major in an additional subject.
-These additional subjects include: English, history, mathematics, political science*, psychology*, or a foreign language (French, Italian, Latin, or Spanish).
+These additional subjects include: English, history, mathematics, political science*, and psychology*.
 Licensure for the sciences - biology, chemistry, or physics - is provided through our five-year bachelor's/master's programs.

 This program, the first of its kind among Chicagoland universities, enables graduates to be recognized as experts both in teaching techniques and in a specific subject area.

 *Must complete minor in history in addition to this field.

 - Earn a Bachelor of Science in Education (BSEd) and either a Bachelor of Science (BS) or Bachelor of Arts (BA) degree.

 - Complete licensure requirements and upon graduation are ready to teach secondary education in: biology, chemistry, English, history, mathematics, physics, political science, or psychology.